2003–04 NFL playoffs: NFC: Philadelphia Eagles 20, Green Bay Packers 17 (OT)

 Ahman Green's franchise postseason record 156 rushing yards and an early 14–0 lead was not enough to lift the Packers to victory.
 Facing fourth down and 26 yards to go, with 1:12 left in the fourth quarter and the Packers leading 17–14, Eagles quarterback Donovan McNabb completed a 28-yard pass to Freddie Mitchell on a famous play now known as "4th and 26".
 The play set up David Akers' 37-yard field goal to send the game into overtime.
 In the extra period, an interception by Brian Dawkins set up another Akers field goal to win the game.

-Midway through the first quarter, Packers lineman Nick Barnett recovered a fumble from McNabb on the Eagles 40-yard line, and Brett Favre threw a 40-yard touchdown pass to Robert Ferguson on the next play.
+Midway through the first quarter, Packers lineman Nick Barnett recovered a fumble from McNabb on the Eagles' 40-yard line, and Brett Favre threw a 40-yard touchdown pass to Robert Ferguson on the next play.
 James Thrash returned the ensuing kickoff 36 yards to the 44-yard line.
-Then McNabb made up for his mistake with a 41-yard run to the Packers 15.
+Then McNabb made up for his mistake with a 41-yard run to the Packers' 15-yard line.
 But the drive stalled at the 14-yard line and ended with no points when Akers missed a 31-yard field goal attempt.
 After the missed field goal, Green rushed three times for 31 yards before Favre threw his second touchdown pass to Ferguson, giving the Packers a 14–0 lead with 1:16 left in the first quarter.

 In the second quarter, McNabb led the Eagles on a scoring drive, completing five consecutive passes for 77 yards, including a 45-yard pass to Todd Pinkston.
 On the last play, his 7-yard touchdown pass to Duce Staley cut the deficit to 14–7.
-Green Bay took the kickoff and drove 67 yards to the Eagles 1-yard line, featuring a 33-yard run by Green, but on fourth down, Green was stuffed by linemen Jerome McDougle and Mark Simoneau for no gain and the Packers turned the ball over on downs.
+The Packers took the kickoff and drove 67 yards to the Eagles' 1-yard line, featuring a 33-yard run by Green, but on fourth down, Green was stuffed by linemen Jerome McDougle and Mark Simoneau for no gain and the Packers turned the ball over on downs.

 Late in the third quarter, the Eagles drove 88 yards in eight plays to tie the game, despite two 10-yard penalties against them on the drive.
 McNabb was responsible for all of the yards on the drive, rushing for 37 yards and completing four passes for 72, including a 12-yard touchdown pass to Pinkston that tied the game on the first play of the fourth quarter.